Renting vs buying in Kathmandu: the spreadsheet most people skip

 Land prices per aana (source):

-The valley-wide median is रू 38.5 lakh per aana, down from a peak of रू 49.5 lakh in March 2023 — a 22% drawdown that is rarely mentioned by sellers.
+The valley-wide median sits at रू 38.5 lakh per aana, down from a peak of रू 49.5 lakh in March 2023.
+That's a 22% drawdown sellers rarely volunteer.

 Home loan rates from major banks, April 2026 (source):

-The headline rate is the floor, almost never what you get on a 20-year tenure.
-Budget for 7–8% on the floating-rate side unless you have an unusually clean profile.
+The headline rate is the floor.
+Almost nobody gets it on a 20-year tenure.
+Budget for 7–8% on the floating-rate side unless your profile is unusually clean.

 Transaction costs on the buyer side (source):

-These do not get bundled into the loan.
-They come out of your savings the same week you sign.
+None of this gets bundled into the loan.
+It comes straight out of your savings the same week you sign.

 Rent for a 2BHK in Kathmandu (April 2026 listings):